The Mists of Avalon (miniseries): Part III: Arthur is crowned

 Arthur, having completed his training with Merlin, finds his father, Uther, in a battle against the Saxons, just before he dies.
 He is locked in a burning church, and Arthur calls to both God and Goddess for help.
 Viviane, on behalf of the Goddess, answers, and gives Arthur Excalibur in exchange for loyalty to Avalon and paganism as well as Christianity.
 Arthur quickly agrees, and defeats the Saxons.

 Morgaine is finally released from Avalon and returns to Camelot for her brother's coronation.
 She reunites first with Morgause, who is now Queen of Orkney and has a teenage son, Gawain.
 She then finds her mother, old and worn, sitting by a window with the Bishop Patrick.
 Igraine says that she is becoming a Christian nun and moving to Glastonbury.
-She says that she wants to seek repentance for betraying Gorlois long ago and being twice widowed.
+She says that she will not love again after being twice widowed, and wants to seek forgiveness for betraying Gorlois long ago.
 Morgaine is startled by this news and distressed.

-Meanwhile, Arthur has been given a Christian Princess as his bride.
+Meanwhile, Arthur has been given a Christian princess as his bride.
 As Arthur introduces his bride to Lancelot, she is revealed to be Gwenhwyfar.
 Lancelot and Gwenhwyfar are bewildered by this twist of fate, and have an awkward first meeting.
-Arthur then happily reunites with Morgaine.
-But soon, Arthur naively reveals that he was the King's Stag at the Beltane feast.
+Arthur then happily reunites with Morgaine and reveals that he was the King's Stag at the Beltane feast.
 Morgaine, shocked that she'd made passionate love to her own brother, cries in despair and shame.
-In a brief scene, Morgause is seen performing an infertility curse on Gwenhwyfar, a woman "she has decided to hate," cursing her to barrenness.
+In a brief scene, Morgause is seen performing an infertility curse on Gwenhwyfar, a woman "she has decided to hate", cursing her to barrenness.

 Arthur is crowned king under both the Pendragon and Christian banners.
 The Bishop Patrick then weds him to Gwenhwyfar; Merlin and Viviane appear startled, this union seemingly unexpected even to them.
 Morgause whispers to her husband that Gwenhwyfar will never have children, making her son Gawain next in line to the throne.
 Morgaine feels sick and quickly leaves the celebration.
 Morgause follows her; Morgaine reveals that she is pregnant but does not mention that Arthur is the father.
 Morgause is surprised—Morgaine's baby would inherit the crown before Gawain.

 Arthur is called away soon after his coronation, leaving Gwenhwyfar in Lancelot's care.
 They go riding one day, only to be attacked by Saxons.
 Lancelot saves Gwenhwyfar from being raped, and they hide.
 Gwenhwyfar and Lancelot kiss, but vow that their loyalties are to Arthur first, not each other, and they swear to never have an affair.